arturmpinho/Speranza/README.md

 * External links must open in a new tab.
 * Easy interaction with other users.
 * Proper feedback handling an error.
+* See and edit my comments in an easy way.
+* Access a specific clinical trial comment section easily.

 [[Back to top]](#table-of-contents)